Integration Partner Widgets

 Context Data Structure

 After decoding the context parameter, you'll receive a JSON object.
-The structure depends on whether the widget is being viewed from a person detail page or a company detail page.
+The structure depends on the view type: person, company, or tools.

 Person View Context